Ergon-moe/Bitcoin-Static/doc/json-rpc/listunspent.md

-    "address" : "address",    (string) the bitcoin address "label" : "label",        (string) The associated label, or "" for the default label "scriptPubKey" : "key",   (string) the script key "amount" : x.xxx,         (numeric) the transaction output amount in ERG "confirmations" : n,      (numeric) The number of confirmations "redeemScript" : n        (string) The redeemScript if scriptPubKey is P2SH "spendable" : xxx,        (bool) Whether we have the private keys to spend this output
+    "address" : "address",    (string) the bitcoin address "label" : "label",        (string) The associated label, or "" for the default label "scriptPubKey" : "key",   (string) the script key "amount" : x.xxx,         (numeric) the transaction output amount in XRG "confirmations" : n,      (numeric) The number of confirmations "redeemScript" : n        (string) The redeemScript if scriptPubKey is P2SH "spendable" : xxx,        (bool) Whether we have the private keys to spend this output